The Hidden Cost of Project Team Burnout (And Why It’s Worse Than Missed Deadlines)

 That quality erosion is the most expensive cost of all, because it gets baked into projects that won’t fail until six months from now.

 Large enterprises have depth.
 Bench resources.
 Specialist teams.
-A bad month for one project manager doesn’t collapse the portfolio.
+A bad month for one project manager does not derail the entire portfolio.

-Mid-market organisations don’t.
-The same five people are running fifteen projects.
-Each of them is the only person who really understands their workstream.
-None of them can take a fortnight off without something slipping.
-There is no margin in the system.
+Most organisations are different.
+The same five people are juggling fifteen projects.
+Each person is the only one who truly understands their workstream.
+No one can take a fortnight off without something slipping.
+There is no slack in the system.

 Add a transformation programme on top of that, and the maths stops working.
 The same five people are now running fifteen projects plus their part of the transformation, and being told it’s a great career opportunity.